OurBluePrint/easy_video/README.md

 - We only tested on mp4 format.
 - We only tested on Linux and MacOS.
 - We only tested on Python 3.11
+- We only tested on large-memory machines. (e.g., 256GB RAM) If you have a small-memory machine, you may encounter memory issues.
+Please let us know if you have any issues.
+(We tried to optimize memory usage as much as possible, but it may not be enough for small-memory machines.)

 ## Installation